 Both lines have a very wide range of cabins on their ships.
 Inside right up to suites.

 If I travel in a suite on Princess, I obviously have the suite, which is great.
 I have a smallish concierge lounge.
-I have an area allocated in the main dining room for suite guests but with the same menu mostly.
-I can eat breakfast in Sabatini, but you I have dedicated facilities beyond that.
+I have an area allocated in the main dining room for suite guests but with the same menu mostly, and I can eat breakfast in Sabatini.
+But you also have dedicated facilities beyond that.